 At the mysterious end of the red MTR line lies the Tsuen Wan IKEA.
-There are few reasons to go to Tsuen Wan, so for that reason, in terms of location, this IKEA is at the bottom of the list.
+For most Kowloon-dwelling Chatteris Tutors, are few reasons to go to Tsuen Wan, so for that reason, in terms of location, this IKEA is at the bottom of the list.

 The positive I would say about getting to this IKEA is that from the station to the shop, the walk is through a covered footbridge so there’s little chance of getting lost on your way there.

 However, once in the store, this IKEA is a maze!
 Spanning multiple floors, there seems to be no logical system to the arrows ‘directing’ you through the store.
 As soon as we walked in, we were lost with no hope of ever making it out alive.